moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 after the first Permitted result is discovered.

 Example of evaluating multiple actions in the same token:
-1. PUBLISH (Allow with a prefix match) example.com/bob
+* 1. PUBLISH (Allow with a prefix match) example.com/bob
-2. PUBLISH (Allow with an exact match) example.com/logs/12345/bob
+* 2. PUBLISH (Allow with an exact match) example.com/logs/12345/bob

-Evaluating "example.com/bob/123" would succeed on test [1] and [2] would never be evaluated Evaluating "example.com/logs/12345/bob" would fail on test [1] but then succeed on test [2].
+Evaluating "example.com/bob/123" would succeed on test [1] and [2] would never be evaluated.
+Evaluating "example.com/logs/12345/bob" would fail on test [1] but then succeed on test [2].
 Evaluating "example.com" would fail on test [1] and on test [2].